-- If any of those previous applications were disapproved or terminated, be sure to include the requested details on the form and to address the reasons for disapproval or termination in an addendum.
-Include supporting documentation if needed. - If the applicant is unsure of dates of previous applications, include an addendum with a general explanation.
+- If previous applications were disapproved or terminated, include details on the form and address reasons for disapproval or termination in an addendum.
+Include documentation if needed. - If unsure of dates of previous applications, include an addendum with a general explanation.